How to Invest in Startups – Tips From US Based VCs & Angel Investors

 Where do you discover potential startups to invest in?

-Both Ron’s & Marc’s companies have a huge network through which they learn about potential startups they would be interested investing in, which may not be as aplicable to the ones new to angel investing for which we are writing this blog post.
-Therefore we would like to share a more aplicable advice on where to discover potential startups to invest in around Europe:
+Both Ron’s & Marc’s companies have a huge network through which they learn about potential startups they would be interested investing in.
+That may not be available to people who are new to angel investing, for whom we are writing this blog post.
+Therefore, we would like to share more applicable advice on where to discover potential startups to invest in around Europe:

 “I see the highest quality startups around the accelerators or among second/third time entrepreneurs.
 Keeping up-to-date on what’s going on is one of the reasons for mentoring at the accelerators.”
 Wouter Kneepkens, Dutch Angel Investor